This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 In 2015 Missouri set a limit on how much you can recover in non-economic damages for a malpractice case.

 The law established the cap at $400,000, but it goes up by 1.7 percent each year.
-This limits what your lawyer can get for you in terms of compensating for pain, suffering, and other non-economic costs of the harm caused to your child.
+This limits what your lawyer can get for you to compensate for pain, suffering, and other non-economic costs of the harm caused to your child.

 If you need help to ensure your child gets justice for discrimination or gets an appropriate education and access to opportunities, rely on a lawyer who understands the related laws.

-There are federal laws like the Individuals with Disabilities in Education Act that protect your child’s rights.
+Federal laws like the Individuals with Disabilities in Education Act protect your child’s rights.

 Your lawyer will know whether your case falls under one of these laws or if it should be addressed under a Missouri state law or filed with the Missouri Commission on Human Rights.